 Because it’s pure gluten, you don’t need a lot to have a big impact in your baking.
 When you combine it with low-protein flours, like all-purpose flour, it bumps up the protein percentage for chewier, more shapely breads.

 But you don’t need to stop at low-protein flours.
 You can also add it to any bread recipe that might need a little extra support and structure, such as recipes with a lot of fruit, seeds, or nuts.
-You can also use it to make seitan, a vegetarian-friendly alternative to meat.
+Feel free to also for making seitan, a vegetarian-friendly alternative to meat.

 You can buy vital wheat gluten at your local grocery store, often in the baking section, though occasionally it pops up near gluten-free sections (and the irony makes me laugh a little).
 Walmart does carry it, as well as Whole Foods, and nutritional supplement stores such as The Vitamin Shoppe.